-MPOC 2.20 requires First Gas to adjust nominations if necessary to keep the expected Maui Pipeline pressure (as opposed to TTP) under the maximum TTP limit (which we interpret to be 48 bar gauge) and MPOC s8.5 requires the daily calculation of total capacity of the Maui Pipeline to be based on a maximum TTP of 48 gar gauge.
+MPOC s2.20 requires First Gas to adjust nominations if necessary to keep the expected Maui Pipeline pressure (as opposed to TTP) under the maximum TTP limit (which we interpret to be 48 bar gauge) and MPOC s8.5 requires the daily calculation of total capacity of the Maui Pipeline to be based on a maximum TTP of 48 bar gauge.
 MPOC s3.1 provides that First Gas may (but is not required to) undertake balancing actions to maintain pressure within operating limits.
-In contrast, GTAC s3.33 permits (but does not require) First Gas to take balancing actions, or exercise rights to adjust gas flow or nominations to keep the TTP under the upper limit of the TTP.
-The key difference between the two codes is that the MPOC requires actual pressure management, while the GTAC requires management of TTP.
-The MPOC essentially creates a hard limit of 48 gar gauge for the actual system pressure and First Gas is required to take certain actions to maintain system pressure below 48 bar gauge.
-The GTAC does not contain a similar hard limit, and it refers to the actions in the context of managing TTP.
-We don't think that the references to balancing actions or curtailment make sense in the context of TTP (a target system pressure).
+In contrast, GTAC s3.33 requires First Gas to use reasonable endeavours to maintain the TTP between the upper and lower limits, via balancing actions, or by exercising rights to adjust gas flow or nominations.

+Overall, the key difference between the relevant code provisions is that the MPOC refers to management of pressure in some clauses and management of TTP elsewhere, whereas the GTAC refers to the management of TTP.